AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module16/ex4.md

 ![demo](./images/ex4/45.png)

 You now see a detailed overview of your connection.
-Make sure everything is correct before you continue, as some settings can't be changed anymore afterwards, like f.i. the XDM mapping.
+Make sure everything is correct before you continue, as some settings can't be changed anymore afterwards, like for instance the XDM mapping.

 ![demo](./images/ex4/46.png)